twitter/communitynotes/README.md

 ### Birdwatch source code

-The algorithm that powers Birdwatch can be found on the [sourcecode folder](https://github.com/twitter/birdwatch/tree/main/static/sourcecode), and isntructions on how to use it can be found in the [Guide](https://twitter.github.io/birdwatch/note-ranking-code/)
+The algorithm that powers Birdwatch can be found on the [sourcecode folder](https://github.com/twitter/birdwatch/tree/main/static/sourcecode), and instructions on how to use it can be found in the [Guide](https://twitter.github.io/birdwatch/note-ranking-code/)

 ### Birdwatch data